enkidevs/curriculum/lua/roblox-studio/building-obstacles-ii/applying-multiple-scripts-i.md

 One way to avoid this issue is to **group all related parts into a model** and **loop through** each child/part in the model.

-To create a model, **right-click on a part in the explorer tab** and select **"Group as Model"**.
+To create a model, **right-click on a part in the Explorer tab** and select `Group as Model`.
 A new model should be created with the parts inside it.
 New parts can be dragged into the model, as if you're moving files into a folder.

 ---